nerdocs/pydifact/README.md

 ## Development

+### Setup
-To develop pydifact, clone the repository and install the dev requirements with `pipenv install --dev`.
-This installs all the python packages needed for development and testing.
+To develop pydifact, clone the repository and install the dev requirements:
-Alternatively, if you are using `pip` run the following commands:

 ```
-pip install -e .
+pip install -e .[dev]
-pip install -r requirements-dev.txt
 ```

+This installs all the python packages needed for development and testing.

+### Code formatting

-Format all python files using [black](https://black.readthedocs.io).
+Format all python files using [black](https://black.readthedocs.io) before committing.

 Happy coding, PR are more than welcome to make this library better, or to add a feature that matches your needs.
 Nevertheless, don't forget adding tests for every aspect you add in code.

 ### Testing

 pydifact uses [pytest](http://pytest.org) for testing.
 Just exec `pytest` within the project folder to execute the unit tests.
+Make sure you installed the library properly before using `pip install -e .[dev]`.

 There is one test to check the performance of parsing huge files, named `test_huge_message` - you can skip that test by calling